Print

 Instructions

-1. In a large pot, add turkey neck, giblets (optional), carrots, celery, onion, garlic, rosemary, thyme, sage and water.
-Bring to a boil over medium high heat.
-Reduce heat and maintain a simmer.
-Cover and simmer for 2 hours .
-Strain the turkey stock in a mesh sieve and discard solids.
-Set aside.
+1. In a large pot, add the turkey neck, giblets (optional), carrots, celery, onion, garlic, rosemary, thyme, sage, and water.
+Bring to a boil over medium-high heat, then reduce the heat and maintain a gentle simmer.
+Cover and simmer for about 2 hours until the stock is fragrant and golden.

-1. Remove your cooked turkey from the roasting pan and pour the drippings and brown bits into a clear measuring cup.
+1. After roasting your turkey, remove it from the pan and pour the drippings (including the brown bits) into a clear measuring cup.
 Let it sit for a few minutes to allow the fat and juices to separate.

-2. Remove the fat by tilting the measuring cup gently and use a spoon to skim out the fat.
-Place the fat in a small bowl and set aside.
+2. Tilt the measuring cup slightly and use a spoon to skim the fat from the top.
+Transfer 4 tablespoons of the fat to a small bowl and set aside.

-3. Add turkey stock to the juices until you have 4 cups of liquid in total.
+3. Add enough turkey stock to the remaining juices to make a total of 4 cups of liquid for your gravy base.

-5. Add the liquid mixture slowly and whisk continuously to prevent clumping.
-As the sauce thickens, add more liquid.
+5. Gradually pour in the liquid mixture while whisking constantly to prevent lumps.
+As the gravy thickens, add more liquid until smooth and velvety.

 • Category: Sauce